rednafi/brisk-bash/README.md

     ```
     $ ./script
     ```
-* If the script takes in one or multiple arguments, then place those with a space in between.
+* If the script takes in one or multiple arguments, then place those with spaces in between.

     ```
     $ ./script arg1 arg2